primairepopulaire/unionGov/README.md

 ```
 python manage.py runserver
 ```
-The backend should become available in two parts:
+The backend is available in three parts:

 * the admin view (management of entities in the database) at `http://localhost:8000/admin`,
-* access to the main view at `http://localhost:8000/gov`.
+* access to the "main" view at `http://localhost:8000/gov`,
+* API view at `http://localhost:8000/api` (get details in the view itself).

 # Contexte